 - Carries up to 350 lbs – accommodates users 4’10” to 6’4″

 - No Tools Required to Adjust

-- Not ready out of box: Most suppliers drop ship the units directly from the manufacturer.
+- Not ready out of the box: Most suppliers drop ship the units directly from the manufacturer.
 This means when it arrives you have work to do.
-Cutting off zip ties (can’t be done with scissors) assembling and adjusting the brakes so they work.
+Cutting off zip ties (can’t be done with scissors) assembling and adjusting the brakes, so they work.